jkrshw/jessek-blog/content/Posts/allies-read-this.md

 ## Listening

 To be honest I don't have much more to add.
-I think being uncomfortable is a great start.
+I think listening and being uncomfortable is a great start.
 You never learn anything in an echo chamber.
 If someone's comments on sexism start to make you uncomfortable maybe you should reflect on why that is.
 You might learn something.

 How do you listen?
-Julie provides a list of people to follow on Twitter.
+Julie provides a list of people to follow on Twitter as well as a large list of resources.
 I haven't checked them all out yet but some of them are great.

+## Twitter

+I think twitter is pretty cool.
 Here's my list of a few knowledgeable, funny and awesome people I follow.
 They'll make you uncomfortable, laugh and/or annoy you.
+You should follow at least the first 3.

 * [Julie Pagano](https://twitter.com/juliepagano)
 * [Ashe Dryden](https://twitter.com/ashedryden)